Gecko-FOSS/basis/README.md

 - `--gray=MODULE[,MODULE2,...]`: build these modules even if disabled

 ### Examples
-To build a single release build, use
+To build a single release build:
 ```
 gulp --once --preset=release
 ```